eam-hub/Host-Application-with-Kubernetes-and-AWS-EKS/README.md

 ## 5. IAM Configuration

-IAM roles were created for EC2 instances to securely access AWS services.
+IAM roles were created for EC2 instances to securely access AWS services, allowing them to retrieve application code from S3 and database credentials from AWS Secrets Manager.

 ### Policies included: